vivshaw/zettel/pages/independent and dependent samples.md

+---
-tags:: stats
+tags: stats
-alias:: independent samples, dependent samples
+alias: independent samples, dependent samples
+---

 - in an **independent sample**:
 	- each item within a given sample is independent from all the others in that sample